linux-automation/meta-lxatac/README.md

 ##### The device should be in bootrom but does not show up on the Host

 Disconnect the USB-C cable from the TAC and power cycle the TAC.
-One of the LEDs on the `DUT` ethernet port should now blink in quick sucession.
+One of the LEDs on the `DUT` Ethernet port should now blink in quick succession.
 The LED is connected to the `PA13` pin of the STM32MP1, which is used for debug output from the bootrom.
 The LED not blinking means that either the wrong boot mode is selected or there is some hardware fault.